tanepiper/svelte-formula/packages/docs-site/docs/lifecycle.md

 ## Update

-Any Formula instance can be updated using the `update` method, which accepts a new `FormulaOptions` object.
+Any Formula instance can be updated using the `updateForm` method, which accepts a new `FormulaOptions` object.
 When using `update` all existing handlers will be removed and rebound.

 ```svelte